 ‘You’re making a mountain out of a molehill.’
 That’s for you to decide, not them.

 ‘It’s not like it is a real problem.’
-Let the person know that minimising what you feel won’t help, and you don’t need comments from the peanut gallery.
+Let the person know that minimising what you are feeling won’t help, and you don’t need comments from the peanut gallery.

 The same goes for us.
 Let’s avoid telling someone what feelings they might having, such as:

 If you’re a parent reading this, assist children to find the right word without telling them what they’re feeling by asking them: